 Myth: Home schooling is very expensive.

 Reality: There are many ways to put together educational resources.
 Some families choose to enroll their student in online or correspondence schools or to buy complete curriculum sets by grade level.
 Other families choose books from used books stores, libraries and curriculum resale sources.
 Families are even able to find many resources free on the Internet.
-A quality home school program can be put together on any budget.
+A quality home school education can be put together on any budget.

 Myth: All home school families are alike or choose to home school for the same reasons.